Life! Camera Action...

 Life!
 Camera Action... is a family-drama film directed, written, edited, produced by Rohit Gupta, in his feature-length directorial debut.
 Starring Dipti Mehta, Shaheed Woods, Noor Naghmi, Swati Kapila, John Crann, this ninety minutes quasi-autobiographical film follows a girl in pursuit of her dreams of becoming a filmmaker against all odds.
 The film received several awards and nominations.
 Its theatrical release was limited to film festivals.
 The film received direct-to-DVD release and subsequently on other video on demand (VOD) platforms.

 Life!
 Camera Action... is of note for its extremely low filming budget ($4000), production value, philosophical inference, and its message widely praised.
-Silicon India listed it as "One of the 10 Outstanding Movies by Indian American Filmmakers".
 It made its way to the Limca Book of Records, India's equivalent of the Guinness World Records for being the first full-length motion picture "shot by just a two-member crew".